vimeo/zendesk-ticket-history/README.md

 # Ticket History

-**Ticket History** is custom Zendesk app that displays a user's recent tickets in the ticket sidebar, along with the status, creation date, and currently assigned user.
+**Ticket History** is a custom Zendesk app that displays a user's recent tickets in the ticket sidebar, along with the status, creation date, and currently assigned user.
 Clicking on a particular ticket will open up a preview of the requester's original comment, and also allows the user to switch directly to that ticket in the agent interface.

 ## Installation